CompuTec/computec-docs/docs/processforce/administrator-guide/udfs.md

         ![Add UDF](./media/udfs/udf-add.webp)

-4. Fill in required UDF details like:
+4. Fill in required UDF details like: Title, Description, Data type, Field structure

-    - Title
-    - Description
-    - Data type
-    - Field structure

-    >Note: Title, Type, and Structure cannot be edited once the field is added.
+    >**Note**: Title, Type, and Structure cannot be edited once the field is added.
 You must delete and recreate the UDF if needed.

     ![Fields](./media/udfs/field-data-add.webp)